druleton/druleton/bin/docs/config-bin.md

 # Custom commands (config/bin)
-The skeleton allows to create extra, custom, commands.
-These can be platform specific, that is why they are not stored within the skeleton `bin` directory.
+Druleton allows to create extra, custom, commands.
+These can be platform specific, that is why they are not stored within the `bin` directory.

 The custom commands need to be stored in the `config/bin` directory.